Afghan Army: Ineffectiveness

 Many officers held loyalties with particular political factions.
 The endemic corruption of those officers eroded the army's morale.

 Theft and a lack of discipline plagued many elements of the ANA.
 US trainers reported missing vehicles, weapons and other military equipment, and outright theft of fuel provided by the US to the ANA.
 Death threats had been leveled against some US officers who tried to stop Afghan soldiers from stealing.
 Some Afghan soldiers often found improvised explosive devices and snipped the command wires instead of marking them and waiting for US forces to come to detonate them.
 The practice allowed insurgents to return and reconnect them.
 US trainers frequently had to remove the cell phones from Afghan soldiers hours before a mission for fear that the operation would be compromised by bragging, gossip and reciprocal warnings.

 At times ANA troops attacked their own troops and foreign troops of ISAF.
 Fragging had worsened enough to the point where two decrees were issued by the Department of Defense in the summer of 2012 stating that all American personnel serving in Afghanistan were told to carry a magazine with their weapon at all times, and that when a group of American troops were present and on duty with ANA forces, one American serviceman had to stand apart on guard with a loaded weapon ready.
 In addition to fragging, a report by a US inspector general revealed 5,753 cases of "gross human rights abuses by Afghan forces", including "routine enslavement and rape of underage boys (Bacha bazi) by Afghan commanders".
 The ineffectiveness of the ANA became most apparent during the 2021 Taliban offensive; thousands of ANA troops surrendered to the Taliban en masse, with many cities falling to the Taliban unopposed.

+President Ashraf Ghani was also accused of replacing officers with people who supported his ideas, leading to declining morale among Afghan soldiers and officers.

 Structure 2002–2021

 A January 2011 NATO Training Mission-Afghanistan information paper described the ANA as being led by the Chief of General Staff, supervising the Vice Chief of the General Staff, the Vice Chief of the Armed Forces (an Air Force officer), the Director of the General Staff, himself supervising the General Staff itself, and seven major commands.
 The ANA Ground Force Command, under a lieutenant general, directed the regional ground forces corps and the 111th Capital Division.
-Amongst support facilities was the Chimtallah National Ammunition Depot.
+Amongst support facilities were two National Ammunition Depots, at Khairabad, and at Chimtallah National Ammunition Depot, both in the environs of the capital, plus four corps-level Ammunition Supply Points.